happz/ducky-legacy/docs/getting-started.rst

   [INFO]   0x00015C (0x0000000E) ret
   [INFO]

-You can see internal sections in the object file, list of symbols, and disassembled instructions, with labels replaced by dummy offsets.
+As you can see, object file contains instructions, some additional data, list of symbols, and some more, with labels replaced by dummy offsets.
 Offsets in jump instructions make no sense yet because object file is not the finalized binary - yet.
-For that, there's another tool:
+For that, there's yet another tool:

 .. code-block:: none

   ducky-ld -i examples/hello-world/hello-world.o -o examples/hello-world/hello-world

-This command will take object file (or many of them), and produce one binary by merging code, data and sections in object files, and updates addresses used by instructions to retrieve data and to perform jumps.
-You can inspect the binary file using ``objdump`` tool, too:
+This command will take object file (or many of them), and produce one :term:`binary` by merging code, data and other sections from all source object files, and updates addresses used by instructions to retrieve data and to perform jumps.
+You can inspect the resulting binary file using ``objdump`` tool as well:

 .. code-block:: none

   ducky-objdump -i examples/hello-world/hello-world -a

-This should produce output very similar to the one you've already seen - not much had changed, there was only one object files, only offsets used by ``call`` and ``j`` instructions are now non-zero, meaning they are now pointing to the correct locations.
+This should produce output very similar to the one you've already seen - not much had changed, there was only one object file, only offsets used by ``call`` and ``j`` instructions are now non-zero, meaning they are now pointing to the correct locations.

 Running
 ^^^^^^^

 Virtual machine configuration can get quite complicated, so I try to avoid too many command line options, and opt for using configuration files.
 For this example, there's one already prepared.
 Go ahead and try it:

 .. code-block:: none

-  ducky-vm --machine-config=examples/hello-world/hello-world.conf -g
+  ducky-vm --machine-config=examples/hello-world/hello-world.conf --set-option=bootloader:file=examples/hello-world/hello-world

-There are two other command line options that deserve some explanation:
+There are two command-line options:

- - ``-g`` - by default, VM prepares itself, and waits for user to press ``Enter`` to actually start running the loaded binaries.
-This option tells it to skip "press any key" phase and go ahead.
+ - ``--machine-config`` tells VM where to find its configuration file,
+ - ``--set-option`` modifies this configuration; this particular instance tells VM to set ``file`` option in section ``bootloader`` to path of our freshly built binary, ``examples/hello-world/hello-world``.
+Since I run examples during testing process, their config files lack this option since it changes all the time.

 You should get output similar to this: